A1steaksa/Neural-Network/README.md

 # Neural-Network

-This is a simple, somewhat generalized system for creating multilayer perceptron networks
+This is a simple, somewhat generalized system for creating multilayer perceptron networks.

 To get started you'll need to know the format of network definition files, training data files, and data files.